John Cockrill

 Major John Cockrill (December 19, 1757 - April 11, 1837) was an American settler.
 A veteran of the American Revolutionary War, he was one of 13 explorers to modern-day Nashville, Tennessee in 1779, and he received a land grant in modern-day Centennial Park in 1784 Cockrill Springs named for him.

 Early life

 Cockrill was born on December 19, 1757, in Wythe County, Virginia.
 His father, John Cockrill, was a Welsh-born immigrant of Scottish descent who served in the French and Indian War of 1754-1763 and became a large planter in Richmond County, Virginia.

 Career

 Cockrill served in the American Revolutionary War of 1775–1783, first under Colonel William Russell and later under Brigadier Lachlan McIntosh.
-In 1779, he was one of 13 explorer who went down the Cumberland River to modern-day Nashville alongside James Robertson.
+In 1779, he was one of 13 explorers who went down the Cumberland River to modern-day Nashville alongside James Robertson.

 Cockrill was granted land in modern-day Nashville in 1784.